 There are essentially two primary options for equipment maintenance: breakdown maintenance and preventative maintenance.

-The implementation of a preventive maintenance program can be time consuming and costly.
+The implementation of a preventive maintenance program can be time-consuming and costly.
 This creates constant debate as to whether a preventive maintenance program is worth implementing the program.
-Will the man hours and money invested in the program outweigh emergency repairs?
+Will the man-hours and money invested in the program outweigh emergency repairs?
 Based on our experience at The UP!
-App working with our network of manufacturers and service techs across the country, we believe that when a preventative maintenance program is properly operated the benefits exceed the costs.
+App working with our network of manufacturers and service techs across the country, we believe that when a preventative maintenance program is operated correctly, the benefits exceed the costs.

 Here are our top four reasons why preventative maintenance for manufacturing equipment is worth the investment when compared to the breakdown maintenance strategy.

-Having a preventative maintenance plan in place can instill confidence to key stakeholders that productivity, safety, and staff satisfaction are a priority.
-Customers can count on the company to deliver products, materials or service on time, without unnecessary delays and will be seen as a more reliable business partner.
+Having a preventative maintenance plan in place can instill confidence in key stakeholders that productivity, safety, and staff satisfaction are a priority.
+Customers can count on the company to deliver products, materials, or service on time, without unnecessary delays and will be seen as a more reliable business partner.

 To ensure high performance, manufacturers should focus on implementing a sound preventive maintenance program with scheduled service from trusted providers.
-If you are in need of new preventative maintenance service technicians you can find and connect with new providers in The UP!
+If you need new preventative maintenance service technicians, you can find and connect with new providers in The UP!
 App.
-Visit theupapp.com, Google Play or Apple store to download the The UP!
+Visit theupapp.com, Google Play, or Apple store to download The UP!
 App or login in from any browser to get started.
-Then, simply create a request in the app to start getting quotes from new vendors who are experienced with your specific machines.
+Then, create a request in the app to begin obtaining quotes from new vendors experienced with your specific machines.
 You can even load your current service providers in the app so you can quickly contact them all from one place.